ryanramage/whoru/README.md

 Nouns:

  - *fingerprint*: a hash that represents a single device.
  - *login*.
-A single login path that has a bunch of device fingerprints.
+A single login, eg email, social, oauth, that has a bunch of device fingerprints.
 We will need to associate an login to a fingerprint at login.
  - *account*.
 A user account.
-Might have multiple login paths, eg email, oauth through providers.
+Might have multiple logins.
  - *person*.
 A person has one or more user accounts and fingerprints.
  - *app* an logical thing a Person uses, like the engine, redforms, or hometribe
  - *space* like a realtors website.
 It is the partition of data in an app so data does not bleed between websites.